 4. Conclusion

 This case highlights how even dramatic and unusual penetrating injuries can have good outcomes when managed in a systematic and thoughtful manner.
-The presence of a large foreign body such as a scooter kick lever can be alarming, but careful clinical assessment, appropriate imaging, and controlled surgical intervention are key to safe management.
+The presence of a large foreign body, such as a scooter kick lever, can be alarming, but careful clinical assessment, appropriate imaging, and controlled surgical intervention are key to safe management.
 Avoiding premature removal, ensuring adequate exposure during surgery, and performing thorough debridement all play an important role in preventing complications.

 Equally important is maintaining a broad trauma perspective.
 Associated injuries, such as the clavicle fracture in this case, can be easily overlooked if attention is focused only on the obvious wound.
 A complete primary and secondary survey remains essential in all trauma patients.